 Ideas for future articles or submissions can be made to the editor, Alisdair Suttie, at email@example.com

 We publish all the latest Museum news and updates along with reviews of events and what is happening concerning the Membership.

 Items for inclusion can be sent to the editor at the above address for the editor or via the BTM office firstname.lastname@example.org

 Each edition features advertisements from leading companies with an interest in heritage, lifestyle and Brooklands.
 Our regular advertisers include Aston Martin, Rolls Royce, ExxonMobil, Mercedes Benz, JTI, BAE Systems, Moss-Europe, Hagerty insurance, Motorsport magazine, Vintage Sports Car Club, Techno Classica Essen, Formhalls Vintage & Racing plus many more.

-Advertising in the bulletin is handled by Robert Hall at email@example.com.
-Please contact him if you would like your company to reach approaching 6000 households plus local businesses all with an enthusiastic interest in Motoring, Aviation and the history or Brooklands.
+Advertising in the bulletin is handled by Hine Marketing.
+Please contact them if you would like your company to reach around 6500 households plus local businesses all with an enthusiastic interest in Motoring, Aviation and the history or Brooklands.

-The Members arrange a number of special events each year for Members including classic talks, road trips, visits to other Museums/ places of interest, European car tours, Motoring legends events and more.
+The Members arrange a number of special events each year for Members including classic talks, road trips, visits to other Museums/ places of interest, European car tours, dinners, lunches, talks, Motoring legends events and more.

-You can read all about those member specifc events in the pages of the Brooklands Bulletin.
+You can read all about those member specific events in the pages of the Brooklands Bulletin.